A Plan for Working Through Personal Challenges

-A close friend, who is going through a challenging period right now, called me yesterday for some advice.
+A close friend who is going through a challenging period right now called me yesterday for some advice.
 She explained the situation and said, “The most difficult part is not knowing what to do.”

 Together we reviewed all her options.
 After selecting the best three options, we discussed the pros and cons of each one.
-Then I challenged her to make a decision and not to allow this process to drag on any longer.
+Then I challenged her to make a decision and not allow this process to drag on any longer.

 When I spoke with her later in the day, she had made her decision.
-I could tell she felt better and was smiling by the tone in her voice.
+I could tell she felt better and was smiling by the tone of her voice.
 By making the decision, she was one step closer to putting the challenge behind her.